stefanGT44/Student-Web-Service/README.md

 * Choose elective class

 ## Sidenote
-This project was an assignment as part of the course - Script languages in the 5th semester at the Faculty of Computer Science in Belgrade.
+This project was an assignment as part of the course - Script languages during the 5th semester at the Faculty of Computer Science in Belgrade.
 All service functionalities were defined in the assignment specifications.

 ## Contributors
 - Stefan Ginic - <stefangwars@gmail.com>